Working Holiday Tips

 Australians with a Brazilian working holiday visa may leave and re-enter the country an unlimited number of times while the visa remains valid.
 So, you’ll also have the opportunity to travel to other parts of South America during your stay.

-In 2022, Brazil also began offering equivalent visas to Australian citizens.
-This visa is officially known as “VITEM VI”, and is a “Temporary Work Holiday Visa”.
+Australia began offering Work and Holiday visas to Brazilians at that time.
+Brazil also began offering equivalent visas to Australian citizens.
+Brazil officially calls this a “VITEM VI” visa, which is classifies as a “Temporary Work Holiday Visa”.

 Key facts about Brazil